Potaaeeto/TripAdvisor-HTMLCSS/README.md

 As part of my training at [Le Reacteur](https://www.lereacteur.io/) to become a full-stack developer, we were tasked with recreating a clone of [TripAdvisor](https://www.tripadvisor.fr/)'old website.

-_This website is just an exercise and will not be deployed or used, besides as a portfolio piece._
+_This website is just an exercise and will not be deployed or used, besides as a portfolio piece.
+All the images used are not my property._

 ## Overview 🚀